corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 +Add side by side search trees for easier comparison.

 Version History
+1.6.5
+ -Changed ModInfo save button to not close the window.
+This is to easily change and save ModInfo.xml information easily for multiple mods.
+ -Added a close button to the ModInfo view.
+More for convenience.
+ -Fixed bug.
+There was test code in the live build (*insert facepalm meme).
+This was forcing the ModTag to be something else everytime on startup.
+ -Made quite a few improvements to code completion.
+ -Changed two CC commands.
+Changed " "(Spacebar) to be CTRL+" "(Spacebar).
+Changed "=" to """(Double Quote) -Added xpath tags to the code completion.
+I.E. Append, Set, Remove, ect.

 1.6.4
  - Refactored xml validation code to XmlXpathGenerator.
  - Completely refectored the code for the controllers.
 The seperation is better and there is no longer a weird coupling of the controllers.